Youth makerspace program

 An introduction to CNC machines at the Humanmade woodshop.
 What they can do, their history, and how something goes from digital design to being cut.

 Look below to learn more about me and to see a selection of my recent work.
-If you want to work with me directly you can also reach out, I love to work with individuals and organizations to spread workshop knowledge and skills.

-Click any project image to see more
+Click any image below to see more about each project.